-The Commonwealth Grants Commission (CGC) provides advice to the Australian Government on the equitable distribution of GST revenue to State and Territory governments.
+The Commonwealth Grants Commission (CGC) provides advice to the Australian Government on the relative fiscal capacity of State and Territory governments to inform the GST distribution.
 We are part of the wider Treasury Portfolio.

 The CGC has played a central role in Commonwealth-State financial relations since 1933.

 Operating under the Commonwealth Grants Commission Act 1973, we are a small independent agency comprising:

 - A Commission which makes decisions about how to measure the relative fiscal capacities of the States